rantahar/introduction-to-mpi/_episodes/12-profiling.md

 >
 > Using Score-P annotations requires processing the file
 > with the C preprocessor.
+> The Score-P compiler will do this automatically.
 > Include the Score-P header file
 >~~~
 > #include "scorep/SCOREP_User.inc"
 > ~~~
 >{:.source .language-fortran}
 >
-> You need to declare the region
+> First you need to declare the region as a variable:
 >~~~
 > SCOREP_USER_REGION_DEFINE( region_name )
 >~~~